 - How this contracting method provides a substantial fiscal benefit; or - Early scope and budget alignment are reconciled at more frequent intervals than traditional DBB methods.
-Flexible risk management/mitigation plans are developed to pivot in the event of unforeseen or unique project issues that arise. - Timely decisions are made with the above approach, thus saving time and money. - A design-builder provides continuous, engaged, and updated marketing pricing, changing labor availability/costs and supply/options of specialty commodities so that successful procurement of key subcontractors, materials and commodities is achieved. - How the use of the traditional method of awarding contracts in a lump sum (the "design-bid-build method") is not practical for meeting desired quality standards or delivery schedules. - There are far too many variables in this project for DBB to be practical.
+Flexible risk management/mitigation plans are developed to pivot in the event of unforeseen or unique project issues that arise.
+This project has a limited budget, and we need to maximize what we can get out of the replacement facility, without impacting the other projects in the Bond Program. - Timely decisions are made with the above approach, thus saving time and money. - A design-builder provides continuous, engaged, and updated marketing pricing, changing labor availability/costs and supply/options of specialty commodities so that successful procurement of key subcontractors, materials and commodities is achieved.
+Given the rates of escalation and long-lead procurement, this will be critical to the success of the project. - How the use of the traditional method of awarding contracts in a lump sum (the "design-bid-build method") is not practical for meeting desired quality standards or delivery schedules. - The initial program expectations, combined with the limited budget and likely need for phased occupied construction make this project a significant risk for a traditional Design-Bid-Build approach.
 The District's goals are to achieve budget, cost, quality, and scope of work alignment using PDB.
-The District requires a Design Builder to help identify a scope that fits the budget, develop phasing plans that will minimize disruptions to the neighborhoods and provide flexibility and timeliness to the school district staff, and to order long lead time procurement items well before construction takes place.

-• PDB affords higher project success rates in quality, time, and cost certainty as an integrated team can manage and resolve risks in a more effective manner than in traditional DBB delivery.
+The District requires a Design Builder to help identify a scope that maximizes the value of and fits within the budget, develop phasing plans that will minimize disruptions to the District operations, provide flexibility and timeliness to the maintenance and transportation staff, and to order long lead time procurement items well before construction takes place. - PDB affords higher project success rates in quality, time, and cost certainty as an integrated team can manage and resolve risks in a more effective manner than in traditional DBB delivery.
 Improved coordination, predictability, and efficient project delivery are hallmarks that are difficult to achieve in DBB procurement.
 Design-Bid-Build often results in a higher rate of change, risks, and claims than that of integrated teams, which is a high risk for a school district with a limited budget and many needs.
-While saying all of this I still believe the Design Bid Build delivery method still is best for some projects, JUST not this one.
+Bremerton School District still believes the Design Bid Build delivery method is the best approach for some projects, however, the District does not believe it is a fit for this one.